 The AMCAS Letter Service enables participating medical schools to receive all letters electronically and enables letter authors to send all letters to AMCAS, rather than each school individually.

 If a school participates in the AMCAS Letter Service, your letter writers must send letters to that school through AMCAS.

 There are several ways a letter writer can send a letter to AMCAS.
 They can upload a letter via the AMCAS Letter Writer Application, VirtualEvals, or Interfolio.
 They can also mail it to AMCAS through the U.S. Postal Service.
 For more information, ask your letter writer to read AMCAS Letter Service for Advisors.

 Note: Most medical schools require your letters to be on official letterhead and include the letter writer’s signature.

-Letter Types: Each letter type is equivalent to one (1) letter entry.
+AMCAS accepts three different types of letters.
+Each letter type is equivalent to one letter entry.

 Committee Letter: A letter authored by a pre-health committee or pre-health advisor and intended to represent your institution’s evaluation of you.
 A Committee Letter may or may not include additional letters written in support of your application.
 This is sometimes called a Composite Letter.

 Letter Packet: A packet or set of letters assembled and distributed by your institution, often by the institution’s career center.
-A Letter Packet may include a cover sheet from your pre-health committee or advisor; however, in contrast to a Committee Letter, a Letter Packet does not include an evaluative letter from your pre-health committee or advisor.
+A Letter Packet may include a cover sheet from your pre-health committee or advisor.
+However, unlike to a Committee Letter, a Letter Packet does not include an evaluative letter from your pre-health committee or advisor.

 Individual Letter: A letter written by, and representing, a single letter author.
-If you have already included an Individual Letter within either a Committee Letter or a Letter Packet, you should not add a separate entry for that letter.
+If you have already included an Individual Letter within either a Committee Letter or a Letter Packet, do not add a separate entry for that letter.